 One of the best potato salads you’ll ever have, made without mayonnaise!
 This zesty and delicious smoked salmon potato salad is made with baby potatoes, boiled eggs, chunks of hot smoked salmon and spoonful’s of salmon roe.
 It’s dressed with the most refreshing lemon, caper and dill homemade salad dressing!
 You’ll love this springtime salad for holidays such as Easter and Mother’s Day, but really, you can enjoy it any time of the year!
 Plus, it’s super easy to put together and can be enjoyed for brunch, lunch or dinner!

-Watch my YouTube video recipe for step-by-step instructions and watch me put together this salad!
+Watch my YouTube video recipe for step-by-step instructions and watch me put together this salmon potato salad!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 7-Minute Egg for Topping